Esmaiel Jabbari

-Esmaiel Jabbari is a professor of chemical engineering at the University of South Carolina.
+Esmaiel Jabbari (born August 8, 1961) is an Iranian American professor of biomedical engineering at the University of South Carolina.

 Education

 Jabbari obtained his B.S. in chemical engineering from Virginia Tech in 1982 and then got his master's degree in chemistry and chemical engineering from the same place in 1986 and 1989 respectively.
 He then continued his education at Purdue University, where, after spending five years under the supervision from Nicholas A. Peppas, he received his Ph.D. in chemical engineering.

 Career

 From 1993 to 1994 Jabbari was a postdoctoral research fellow at Monsanto Biotechnical Group and then became an adjunct professor of chemical engineering at the Washington University.
 Until September 2001, Esmaiel Jabbari worked as an associate professor at Tehran Polytechnic (now Amirkabir University of Technology).
-From September 2001 to July 2002 he was a visiting scholar at Rice University working with Tony Mikos.
-He also served as senior research associate at the Mayo Clinic.
-Since 2015 Jabbari works as full professor of chemical and biomedical engineering, after propelling to it from tenured and adjunct-associate in 2004, 2007 and 2009 respectively.
-During those times, he also was a visiting professor at Tohoku University in Tōhoku Region, Japan, and at Brigham and Women's Hospital.
+From September 2001 to July 2002 he was a visiting scholar at Rice University.
+He also served as senior research associate at Mayo Clinic.
+Since 2015 Jabbari works as professor of chemical and biomedical engineering, after propelling to it from tenured and associate in 2004 and 2009, respectively.
+During those times, he was a visiting professor at Tohoku University in Tōhoku Region, Japan, and at Brigham and Women's Hospital.

-He serves as academic editor of PLOS One.
-He also serves as North American editor of the Journal of Biomaterials and Tissue Engineering and on the editorial board of International Journal of Biomaterials and the International Journal of Biomedical Nanoscience and Nanotechnology.